Calculator purpose

 What a macro calculator does

-A macro calculator converts a calorie target into daily protein, carbohydrate, and fat amounts.
-It is most useful when you already know the calorie target you want to follow and need a practical food plan that matches it.
+A macro calculator converts calories into daily protein, carbohydrate, and fat amounts.
+It is most useful when you want a food structure that matches a goal instead of only knowing total calories.

 Formula